- Myth: I can’t donate if I have tattoos.

 - Is it safe to receive blood transfusions?

 - I don’t have sickle cell anemia, but I carry the trait.
-Can I still give blood?
+Can I still donate blood?

-- How will I feel after I give blood?
+- How will I feel after I donate blood?

 - How much blood is taken?